ArtistYay/notes.artistuniverse.github.io/notes-mkdocs/docs/index.md

-# 👋 Welcome to ArtistUniverse Notes
+# Welcome to ArtistUniverse's Notes

-### Gotta give me some time, just let 'em cook.
+!!!quote

-> 🌱 "In learning, you will teach.
+    🌱 "In learning, you will teach.
 In teaching, you will learn." — Phil Collins

 ---